pawelJas/Calc/README.md

 The calculator should handle all error cases properly (by carefully indicating the errors to the user).
 Write tests.

+Approach
+Javafx has been used to implement the challenge.
+As agreed the UI interface is very basic.
+I have put the main focus on the functionality, language parser and the error reporting.

+All expected functionalities have been implemented as various Expressions.
+Expressions are built in the form of a tree with a root expression representing the calculator input.
+The Expression building and evaluation is done in phases:
+- First the SymbolParser decomposes the String into Symbol
+- Secondly the RpnParser or InfixParser builds the Expression tree
+- Lastly the expressions are evaluated.

+Expressions are not evaluated until the parent expression requests it.
+The above help in analyzing the errors and setting the error priorities.
+There are 3 main group of errors based on the language parsing layers:
+- Parsing Error
+- Expression building error
+- Expression evaluation error

 Examples:

 input:   (3+(4-1))*5

 output: 30

 input:   2 * x + 0.5 = 1

 output: x = 0.25

 input:   2 * x + 1 = 2*(1-x)

 output: x = 0.25

 input: Log(10)

 output: 1

 input: Log10

 output: 1

 input: Log100(10)

 output: 0.5

 input: sin(pi) or sinpi

 output: 0

 input: sin(1.5pi) or sin(1.5*pi)

+output: -1